Ian-Fogelman/Ian-blog/_posts/2020-09-03-Getting-Started-With-SnowFlake-Intro.markdown

 <br>
 <br>

-We are going to cover how SnowFlake handles compute,loading some data from S3 into SnowFlake and parsing some JSON data into a flattened table format.
+We are going to cover how SnowFlake handles compute and loading some data from S3 into SnowFlake.

 <br>
 <br>